Installations (End-User Flows)

 dialog when browser access is available, create/configure/enable an installation,

-bind installer-owned connections and setup inputs, and run the installed target:
+bind installer-owned connections and setup inputs, inspect run readiness, and

 breyta flows installations create <slug> --name "Smoke install"